 “Often I see manufacturers trying to out-design each other,” he explains.
 “They are trying to sell end users gear with too many bells and whistles because that’s what the magazines tell the end users they need.
 There’s a certain level of dysfunction in this.
 How do we educate people that they don’t need the super high-tech suspension systems?
 It comes back to keeping it simple.”

 McCarthy brings this simplicity to every aspect of his life.
 “From an environmental standpoint, the first way to minimize our impact on the planet is to need less.
 The second way is to figure out where can we share.
 Can we ride the bus or a bike or share a lawnmower with a neighbor?
 The third way is to use the technology that makes things lighter and simpler.”

-So what is minimalist backpacking, actually?
+So, what is essentialist backpacking, actually?
 And why is it important?
-Forrest says that, in order to travel to ever wilder, more remote places in a world where untrammeled landscapes have become rare, he’s embraced three minimalist themes.
+Forrest says that, in order to travel to ever wilder, more remote places in a world where untrammeled landscapes have become rare, he’s embraced three essential themes.
 He credits Hyperlite Mountain Gear Ambassador Roman Dial, the father of packrafting, with articulating these principles most precisely:

 - It’s not just about having lighter stuff; it’s about traveling simply.

 - Make sure you are sharing gear and/or that you’re using one item for multiple purposes.